18F/uswds-jekyll/pages/training/coursera.md

 ## Application Process

+Below are the steps for submitting an applicatoin to obtain a Coursera license.
+Please do not submit multiple applications per person (e.g. submit multiple application for different periods).

-  1. Click the below button/link access and submit the application form. **It is critical that both your email and your supervisors email are entered correctly**.
+  1. Click the below button/link to access and submit the application form. **It is critical that both your email and your supervisors email are entered correctly**.
 If they are mistyped the application process will fail.

   <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=5zZb7e4BvE6GfuA8-g1Gl37NLyOJUxpIsYVlLYOL1ABUMEQ1SUJORVJPNk1EVlNRSFRLUjhHR1BGVS4u" class="usa-button">Ars-Coursera License Application</a>